 - For species new to GBS: we offer pilot projects to validate a restriction enzyme on a sub-set of samples to assess the number of informative markers before committing to a full GBS project.

 - Complete sample-to-genotyping workflow: DNA extraction, GBS library creation, sequencing, and variant calling.

-- Multiplex capabilities up to 3,200-plex: this is ideal for our production-scale NovaSeq 6000 to give unprecedented sequencing turnaround and low-costs.
+- Multiplex capabilities up to 3,200-plex: this is ideal for the production-scale NovaSeq X Plus to give unprecedented sequencing turnaround and low-costs.

 - High-quality genotyping: > 95% genotyping rate per locus achievable.

 Whether your species is new to GBS or has an established protocol, we can help determine which sequencing instrument will best meet your budget and project goals.
 Clients are encouraged to contact our experienced GBS team for a consult on experimental set-up and sequencing options at email@example.com.
 Please tell us about your project by filling out our GBS project inquiry form to start your project today.